 I typically put on my serum in both the morning and the evening.
 In the morning, I’ve been using it as my moisturizer and then just go about putting on my SPF and makeup the same way as I normally would.

-At night, it’s the final step in my skincare routine, or the second to final step on nights where I’m using the Resurfacing Peel as well.
-I use the peel about 4x a week—it helps slough off dead skin cells and makes my skin glow in the morning.
+At night, it’s the final step in my skincare routine, or the second to final step on nights where I’m using a retinoid as well.
+I use a retinoid about every other day a week—it helps slough off dead skin cells and makes my skin glow in the morning.
 That peel also helps with breakouts, clogged pores and overall brightness!

 I only use 3-5 drops at a time, which means your serum will last you a long time!
 And, a little goes a long way.
-If you’re finding it hard to spread all over your face with just that amount, try putting it on your skin while your face is still a little bit damp.
+If you’re finding it hard to spread all over your face with just that amount, try putting it on your skin while your face is still a little bit damp or spray on a toner beforehand.
 It’ll help lock in the moisture from water and also make it easier to spread.

 Where to Buy Essential Oils